Gian Luca Marzocchi

-Maria Antonietta Raimondo is an assistant professor of marketing at University of Calabria (Campus of Arcavacata), Italy.
-She earned her PhD in management and quantitative methods at the Università di Milano-Bicocca.
+Maria Antonietta Raimondo is Associate Professor of Marketing and Consumer Behavior at the Department of Business Administration and Law, University of Calabria.
+She earned her PhD in management and quantitative methods at the University of Milano-Bicocca.
 She has been visiting scholar at Northwestern University, J.L.
 Kellogg Graduate School of Management, Evanston, Illinois, and at the Ross School of Business, University of Michigan, Ann Arbor.

-She is coordinator of the Schools on Research Methods for Social Science, organized by Department of Business Sciences and Law, in which she also teaches research methods and designs and structural equation modeling.
+She is coordinator of the Schools on Research Methods for Social Science, organized by the Department of Business Administration and Law, in which she also teaches research methods and designs, multivariate statistics and structural equation modeling.

 Irene Scopelliti is a Senior Lecturer in Marketing at Cass Business School.
 Her research interests are in the domain of consumer psychology, judgment, and decision making.